-The most Googled weight loss questions
+The most googled weight loss questions

 Scores of people from across the globe are on a quest to lose weight, improve their health and better their lifestyles.

-With this in mind, fitness experts at PTPioneer.com have compiled a study to pinpoint the most sought-after weight loss questions.
+With this in mind, fitness experts at PTPioneer.com have compiled a study to pinpoint the most sought-after weight loss questions in America.

 The platform, which helps aspiring personal trainers find employment in the fitness industry, analysed search volumes for various weight loss-related terms and inquiries.